 Deleting a Dataset

 If you delete a dataset, it will delete any metrics that are built off of that dataset as well.
-You will be wanted and asked to confirm before any datasets are deleted.
+You will be asked to confirm before any datasets are deleted.

 If you accidentally delete a dataset, you can restore it for up to two weeks after.
 Contact support to restore a dataset or a metric.